Fred Perry: 1950–1959

+Post playing career

 Broadcasting career

-Fred Perry had a long career as a tennis broadcaster.
+After retiring as a player, Fred Perry had a long career as a tennis broadcaster.
 He worked as a summariser and reporter for BBC Radio from 1959 to 1994 and for many years was a familiar voice during BBC radio's coverage of Wimbledon.
 He also commentated on TV on the BBC from 1951 to 1952 and ITV's coverage of Wimbledon from 1956 to 1968, after which ITV stopped broadcasting the championships.
 ITV "employed me as a would-be counter-attraction to my old friend Dan Maskell on BBC Television.
 We were simply not able to compete and I wasn't unhappy when ITV gave it up as a bad job.
 The BBC had two channels to ITV's one, and were not inhibited by commercial breaks every fifteen minutes and the imposition of a strict time limit on the coverage, as ITV was", explained Perry in his autobiography.
 In later years, Perry was sometimes interviewed by BBC Television during their Wimbledon coverage.
 In 1979 Perry spoke to Des Lynam at Wimbledon about his life in an episode of the TV series "Maestro".
 The programme was shown again as a tribute after his death.